spinler/phosphor-state-manager/redundant-bmc/README.md

 1. If the sibling isn't provisioned, choose active.
 1. If the sibling is already passive, choose active.
 1. If the sibling is already active, choose passive.
+1. If the previous role isn't unknown, choose that assuming it wasn't passive just due to an error.
-1. If this BMC's position is zero choose active, otherwise passive.
+1. Finally, if this BMC's position is zero choose active, otherwise passive.

 If there is an internal failure during role determination, like an exception, the BMC will also have to become passive.